*** 20th Anniversary: 2003 to 2023 ***

 Barry's Response - Really?
 You mean Steel City?
 Hamilton, Ontario?
 Land of Tim Hortons?
 Nice photo and thank you very much, Kenny.

-For those not familiar, Hamilton is one of Canada's major cities, an hour or so southeast of Toronto.
-It sits on the west end of Lake Ontario.
-The city experiences a warm humid continental climate, one where recent climate change has pushed it from Dfb to nearly Dfa (warmest month, July, averaging 22.0 degrees Celsius or more, day and night).
+Hamilton is one of Canada's biggest cities, about an hour southwest of Toronto.
+It's on the west end of Lake Ontario.
+Some claim recent climate change pushed the city from Dfb to nearly Dfa (warmest month, July, averaging 22.0 Celsius or more, day and night).

-The photo shows a reflection of low sun off of one of the downtown office towers.
-Hamilton is a good sized city of near three-quarters of a million in its metropolitan area.
+The photo shows a low sun reflection off a downtown office tower.
+Nearly three-quarters of a million people live in Hamilton.

-By the way, there is also a Hamilton in New Zealand, "the fountain city".
-The "City of the future".
+There's also a Hamilton in New Zealand, "the fountain city".
+This is the "City of the Future".